-Virtual visits for Covered Health Services that include the diagnosis and treatment of low acuity medical conditions for Covered Persons, through the use of interactive audio and video telecommunication and transmissions, and audio-visual communication technology.
-Virtual visits provide communication of medical information in real-time between the patient and a distant Physician or health care specialist, through use of interactive audio and video communications equipment outside of a medical facility (for example, from home or from work).
+Virtual care for Covered Health Services that includes the diagnosis and treatment of less serious medical conditions.
+Virtual care provides communication of medical information in real-time between the patient and a distant Physician or health specialist, outside of a medical facility (for example, from home or from work).

 Benefits are available only when services are delivered through a Designated Virtual Network Provider.
-You can find a Designated Virtual Network Provider by going to www.myuhc.com or by calling the telephone number on your ID card.
+You can find a Designated Virtual Network Provider by contacting the Claims Administrator at www.myuhc.com or the telephone number on your ID card.